quotekio/quotek/README.md

 cd quotek
 ./build.sh all
 ```

+At some point the installer will ask you to provide your server's hostname.
+This is absolutely necessary, so if you don't have one just use the reverse dns of the server's ip or create an entry in your hosts file.

-That's all..The full install process takes from 10 to 30mins depending on the performance of the server.
+That will be all for now..The full install process takes from 10 to 15mins.

 How to Configure
 -----------------